es-tooling/module-replacements/docs/modules/lodash-underscore.md

+---
+description: Modern alternatives for Lodash for array/object manipulation and common programming tasks
+---

 # `lodash` / `underscore`

 `lodash` and `underscore` have not been updated for many years and almost all methods can be replaced with modern JavaScript built-in methods, the rest - with simple helpers.